mikf/gallery-dl/docs/configuration.rst

 Description
     Do not request API data or extract files from posts that require a fee (``feeRequired``) greater than the specified amount.
+Note

-    Note: This option has no effect on individual post URLs.
+    This option has no effect on individual post URLs.

 extractor.fanbox.metadata